2colours/Raku-ideas/What to learn from Raku's design.md

 	- would like to save the concept, the execution was bad though
 - `unless` and similar redundant structures
 	- more good than bad but wouldn't die for them
+- heredoc and various quotations
+	- most types, if not all
+	- I heard some of this can be tough: wouldn't die for them if it's getting out of hand
 ## The bad parts
 - inconsistency
   This is not an explicit decision, more like deliberate ignorance about a virtue